Parallel Computing Course Review Notes

 3.4 CUDA Host/Device Programming Model

-• device: Executes on the device side and can only be called from the device side, i.e., used as a subfunction on the device side.
+• _ device _: Executed on the device side and can only be called from the device side, used as a sub-function on the device side.

-• host: Executes on the host side, can only be called from the host side, identical to a regular C function.
-Cannot be used with global simultaneously, but can be used with device; in this case, the function is compiled both on the device and host.
+• _ host _: Executed on the host side and can only be called from the host side, same as general C functions.
+Cannot be used simultaneously with global, but can be used with device, in which case the function will be compiled on both the device and host.

-• global: Refers to kernel functions, executed on the device but called from the host side.
+• _ global _: The kernel function, executed on the device but called from the host side.

 1. Can only access device memory

-3. Do not support a variable number of arguments
+3. Does not support variable number of arguments

-5. Exhibit asynchronous behavior, meaning the host does not wait for the kernel execution to finish before proceeding
+5. Exhibits asynchronous behavior, meaning the host does not wait for the kernel to finish executing before proceeding to the next step

 3.5 SIMT Parallel Computing Model

-Thread blocks are the basic units of program initiation, and warps are the units of program execution;
+Thread blocks are the basic unit of program launch, while warps are the unit of program execution;

-For example, when we say a block size is 256 threads, it also means that the thread block size is equivalent to 8 warps.
+For example, when we say a block size is 256 threads, it means the thread block size is 8 warps.
 Each warp always contains 32 threads.
-This parameter indicates: although when launching a program, each thread block has 256 threads, this does not mean they will all be executed or completed at the same moment.
+This parameter indicates that although the program is launched with 256 threads per thread block, it does not mean they will be executed immediately, meaning these 256 threads will not all be executed or completed at the same time.
 Instead, the GPU’s execution hardware will use 8 warps to execute these threads.

 • Each thread has its own instruction address counter